The Sidehackers: Edits

 The writers were unaware of the film's darker content when they selected it for the show, only watching it in its entirety during their usual joke-writing sessions.
 They were horrified to discover the scene in which Rommel's girlfriend Rita is raped and killed, juxtaposed with shots of Luke and Lois' children playfully roughhousing.
 This scene, and the discovery of Rita's nearly nude body, were removed from the episode.
 To make up for the missing plot point, the character of Crow later remarks, "For those of you playing along at home, Rita is dead."
 According to the series' head writer (and future host) Michael J. Nelson, "We were all traumatized, the scene got cut, and from that day forward, movies were watched in their entirety (for such potentially offensive content) before they were selected."
-Earlier in the episode, the dinner scene at Rommel and Rita's cabin is also edited slightly: when J.C. flies into a rage and Nero tries to calm him, J.C. pushes him away, saying "Take your hands off me, you dirty nigger!"
-The latter half of the line is muted while Joel and the bots loudly rebuke J.C.

 Soundtrack

 The movie's soundtrack LP was issued in 1969 in the U.S. by Amaret Records (ST 5004).
-The music was composed by Mike Curb and Jerry Styner, with lyrics by Guy Henric, and performed by the psychedelic, West Coast, rock band The New Life.
+The music was composed by Mike Curb and Jerry Styner, with lyrics by Guy Henric, and performed by the psychedelic West Coast rock band The New Life.